-Action / Task Responsible Person Deadline Progress update e.g. Upload new policy onto intranet and Policy July 2021 remove old version Governance/Communications Develop a Plain English version of the policy Head of Equality and 30 th June and distribute Inclusion 2021 Agree a SOP for interpreting and translation that will link to this policy.
+Action / Task Responsible Person Deadline Progress update e.g. Upload new policy onto intranet and remove old version Policy Governance/Communications July 2021 Develop a Plain English version of the policy and distribute Head of Equality and Inclusion 30 th June 2021 Agree a SOP for interpreting and translation that will link to this policy.
 Head of Equality and Inclusion / Head of Procurement September 2021 Timeline is dependant on the outcome of the Interpreting and Translation service tender process being undertaken by the NHS North of England Commercial Procurement Collaborative Agree governance reporting Head of Equality and Inclusion 30 th April 2021 Make teams aware of the policy Via Connect briefing.
 Head of Equality and Inclusion 30 th June 2021 This is a new policy that outlines areas that have already been implemented all policy defined in sections 6 7 and 8 are already in place Head of Equality and Inclusion - -